Mathijs-Bakker/Extenject/Documentation/Signals.md

 So let's give the power of interfaces to signals!
-So i have the ``SignalCheckpointReached`` and ``SignalLevelCompleted`` both implementing **``ISignalGameSaver``** and my ``SaveGameSystem`` just Subscribes to **``ISignalGameSaver``** for saving the game So when i fire any of those signals the ``SaveGameSystem`` saves the game.
+So i have the ``SignalCheckpointReached`` and ``SignalLevelCompleted`` both implementing **``ISignalGameSaver``** and my ``SaveGameSystem`` just Subscribes to **``ISignalGameSaver``** for saving the game So when I fire any of those signals the ``SaveGameSystem`` saves the game.
 Then you have something like this...
 ```csharp
 public class Example